elastic/integrations/packages/cloud_security_posture/docs/README.md

 # Kubernetes Security Posture Management

-This integration periodically monitors and compares Kubernetes infrastructure against security best practices defined by CIS to help security, DevOps, and DevSecOps personnel to:

-1. Identify and remediate misconfigurations
-2. Understand the overall security posture of their Kubernetes clusters both- individually and holistically
+The Kubernetes Security Posture Management (KSPM) integration allows you to identify and remediate configuration risks in the various components that make up your Kubernetes cluster.
+It does this by evaluating the various components of your cluster with secure configuration guidelines as defined by the Center for Internet Security (CIS) and generating “findings” with step-by-step instructions on how to remediate failed findings.
+Please read through the [KSPM documentation](https://ela.st/kspm) for an overview of KSPM.

 We recommend reading through this entire readme before getting started with KSPM.
 You can also jump to the section that you're specifically interested in using the quick links below.